andrewmackrodt/node-libcurl-ja3/CONTRIBUTING.md

 #### Build Matrix

-We are using three CI providers:
-- CircleCI
-- GitHub Actions
-- AppVeyor

-Each CI provider is responsible for some builds:

-CircleCI:
-- Node.js (Alpine)
-- Electron (linux)
-- NW.js (linux)

 GitHub Actions:
 - Node.js (Linux, macOS)
-- Electron (macOS)
-- NW.js (macOS)

-AppVeyor:
-- Node.js (Win64, Win32)
-- Electron (Win64, Win32)

-GitHub Actions are also used to lint PRs, for that a build runs on Linux.
+~~GitHub Actions are also used to lint PRs, for that a build runs on Linux.~~